lutchobandeira/lutchobandeira.github.io/_posts/2017-3-20-how-to-build-a-news-feed-in-reactjs-part-1.md

 Our news feed is still not very useful.
 It only shows news created by the user.
 To make it really interesting, we have to implement the server side.

-And that's what we'll do in the next blog post.
+And that's what we'll do in the [next blog post](http://lutchobandeira.com/how-to-build-a-news-feed-in-reactjs-part-2/).
 We'll create an application in Ruby on Rails that will communicate with our news feed.
-Wait for it!